Iancam/midstream/readme.md

 - To run your analysis, open terminal and cd to your experiment directory, then run `rscript analysis.r`

-## But Seurat is Great!
+## Comparison to Seurat Workflow.

-It really is.
-But if you're just following the vignettes, you might end up doing a lot of repetitive work without realizing it.
+Seurat greatly simplifies single cell RNA sequencing already, but if you're just following the vignettes, you might end up doing a lot of repetitive work without realizing it.

 A simple Seurat run through (with plots) looks like this: